-While the government are pooling all resources and the frontline workers are putting up a brave fight against the novel coronavirus, there are others who are doing what they can in their best capacities to contribute to this strategy.
+While the government are pooling all resources and the frontline workers are putting up a brave fight against the novel corona virus, there are others who are doing what they can in their best capacities to contribute to this fight.

 “Art knows no language, it is universal.
 What better way to convey the importance of precautions than through art,” he states about his work.

 As a child, Somashekhar was supported under RDT’s Education and Health programme which made it possible for him to pursue Fine Arts at Yogi Vemana University in Kadapa, Andhra Pradesh.
 What has been his talent and passion, he is now using it as a tool to create conversations about COVID-19 in the villages he goes to.